 American Cancer Society Grant

 The Baptist Health Care Foundation appreciates the support of the American Cancer Society.
 We recently received another grant in the amount of $10,000 to continue to provide transportation support for our patients at the Montgomery Cancer Center.
 This grant will be earmarked for two previously unmet transportation needs 1) rural patients in counties that do not have public transportation support available and 2) patients who require transportation support for surgical care in Birmingham.
 Public transportation service is not available in Butler, Pike and Bullock counties, making transportation especially challenging for patients who live in these counties.
 In these counties, 25.8%, 39.6%, and 25.9% respectively of the population lives in below the federal poverty limit.
 Transportation is often provided by a family member or friend who then can experience financial strain due to lost wages, car maintenance, wear and tear and personal expenses.
 Frequently, family or friends require reimbursement from the patient.
 For these patients, transportation to MCC for office visits, treatment appointments, and radiation appointments can be a constant struggle, placing them at risk for poor compliance and suboptimal outcomes.

 Team Member Giving Campaign

 The 2019 Team Member Giving Campaign broke a record raising over $180,000 with nearly 750 participants.
 As a result of this campaign success, the Baptist Health Care Foundation provided nearly $33,000 to our own team members in recent months through the Team Member Emergency Assistance Fund.
 This is a direct result of Baptist Health caregivers taking care of their coworkers in addition to our patients.
-The Foundation also provided nearly $16,000 to support patients at the Montgomery Cancer Center who otherwise could not afford their treatment.
+The Foundation also provided funds to support patients of Medical Outreach Ministries, the Montgomery Cancer Center and Baptist Hospice.